openshift/enhancements/enhancements/hypershift/networking/networking.md

 HyperShift AWS HostedClusters can be configured with one of 3 endpoint access settings: Public, PublicAndPrivate, and Private.
 Each access mode will expose access points differently to Customer clusters.
 However, the endpoints are the same in each case:

 Kubernetes API Server - This is the main API endpoint for the Kube APIServer running in the control plane namespace of the management cluster.
 It is secured initially via a kubeconfig over TLS.
 It  can also be accessed via bearer token emitted by the OAuth Server.

 OAuth Server - Authenticates users via customer defined identity provider(s) and provides a token to access the Kubernetes API Server.
+When it's a route, it's labeled, so it can be accepted by an additional public ingress shard on the management cluster, keeping the default ingress private.

 Konnectivity Server - Creates a tunnel through which the API server communicates with worker nodes.
 Worker nodes authenticate with this endpoint using mTLS.

 OVN Control Plane - Provides OVN daemonset pods access to the OVN db and corresponding flows.

 ##### Public Cluster